structurizr/cli/docs/export.md

   - json: exports the workspace to the Structurizr JSON format
   - dsl: extracts the DSL that was used to create a JSON workspace
   - theme: creates a JSON theme based upon the styles and tags defined in the workspace
-  - fully qualified class name: provides a way to use a custom exporter; this needs to implement [WorkspaceExporter](https://github.com/structurizr/export/blob/main/src/main/java/com/structurizr/export/WorkspaceExporter.java) or [DiagramExporter](https://github.com/structurizr/export/blob/main/src/main/java/com/structurizr/export/DiagramExporter.java), with the compiled class(es) being available on the CLI classpath
+  - fully qualified class name: provides a way to use a custom exporter; this needs to implement [WorkspaceExporter](https://github.com/structurizr/export/blob/main/src/main/java/com/structurizr/export/WorkspaceExporter.java) or [DiagramExporter](https://github.com/structurizr/export/blob/main/src/main/java/com/structurizr/export/DiagramExporter.java), with the compiled class(es) being available on the CLI classpath or packaged as a JAR file in a directory named `plugins` next to your workspace file.
 - __-output__: Relative or absolute path to an output directory (optional)

-## Notes

-- PlantUML: The PlantUML export format can also be specified with a sub-format: `plantuml/structurizr` (default) or `plantuml/c4plantuml`.
-- Mermaid: Your Mermaid configuration will need to include `"securityLevel": "loose"` to render the diagrams correctly.
-See [Mermaid - Configuration - securityLevel](https://mermaid-js.github.io/mermaid/#/./Setup?id=securitylevel) for more details.
-- fqcn: This should be the fully qualified class name of a class that extends `com.structurizr.export.DiagramExporter` or `com.structurizr.export.WorkspaceExporter`, and is available on the classpath of the CLI application.

 ## Examples